Abraham Badu-Tawiah

-Abraham Badu-Tawiah is a Ghanaian scientist who is an Associate Professor of Chemistry at the Ohio State University.
+Abraham Badu-Tawiah is a Ghanaian scientist who is a professor of chemistry at the Ohio State University.
 His research considers the development of mass spectrometry for the detection of disease.
 In 2017 he was awarded the American Chemical Society Arthur F. Findeis prize and in 2020 a Sloan Research Fellowship.

 Early life and education

 Badu-Tawiah is from rural Ghana.
 He was one of three graduates of a high school class of 500 that went on to attend university.
 He earned his bachelor's and master's degree at the Kwame Nkrumah University of Science and Technology.
 In 2005 he moved to the United States, where he joined the laboratory of R. Graham Cooks at Purdue University to study high-performance liquid chromatography.
 There he studied reactions in mass spectrometers, and started to investigate whether this unique environment could be used for synthesis.
 Whilst at Purdue, Badu-Tawiah was awarded several research fellowships, including the Andrews and Lilly Innovation Fellowships.
 In 2012 Badu-Tawiah joined Harvard University where he worked in the research laboratory of George M. Whitesides.
 There he developed paper-based systems capable of performing molecular recognition.
 In particular, Badu-Tawiah looked to develop macrofluidic platforms that could analyse for specific biomarkers.
 Unfortunately, the enzymes required to detect biomarkers on paper-based platforms are not stable and require careful storage.